|Nutrition Facts (per serving)|

 Lightly grease two 9-inch round cake pans and then line them with parchment paper.
 Grease and flour the parchment paper as well.

-Combine flour, baking soda, and salt with a wire whisk.
+Combine the flour, baking soda, and salt with a wire whisk.
 Set aside.

-Bake cakes for 20 to 25 minutes.
-Cool completely in pans.
+Divide the batter evenly between the prepared pans.
+Bake the cakes for 20 to 25 minutes or until golden brown and cooked through.
+Cool completely in the pans.

 Make the Frosting